Association between dietary patterns and obesity

 The prevalence of obesity and overweight has increased dramatically in the United States since the mid-1970s.
 The prevalence of overweight has tripled among children and adolescents, and nearly two of three adult Americans are either overweight or obese.
 Although high costs-in health, social, and economic terms-are known to be associated with obesity, how the U.S. population reached this point is less well understood.
 In most cases, weight gain and obesity are the result of individual choices.
 Examining the causes of the increase in obesity and proposed interventions under an economist's lens may help identify potential solutions to the obesity crisis.

 Although the incidence of obesity has risen among all population groups, not everyone is equally at risk of becoming overweight or obese.
 Understanding weight differences is one way to find solutions to obesity and its associated health costs.
 ERS research found that weight differs among demographic subgroups, and differences in specific behaviors, health awareness, and eating patterns can be linked to weight outcomes.
-These results suggest that income, household composition, and formal education help explain variation in behaviors and attitudes that are significantly associated with weight outcomes (The Role of Economics in Eating Choices and Weight Outcomes).
+These results suggest that income, household composition, and formal education help explain variation in behaviors and attitudes that are significantly associated with weight outcomes (see The Role of Economics in Eating Choices and Weight Outcomes, October 2004).

 Differences between adults' actual weight status and their perceived weight status show which individuals are mistaken in their self-perceptions.
 Women tend to make more accurate self-assessments than men but they are also more likely to overestimate their weight status-healthy-weight women are much more likely to indicate they think they are overweight, while overweight men are more likely to underestimate their weight status and think they are healthy.
 Mistakes in self-assessments are associated with demographic factors, socioeconomic status, and knowledge and attitudes toward diet and health.
 Federal information programs targeting obesity and overweight will be more likely to influence diet and lifestyle choices if the programs issue distinct messages to different subgroups.